There are two forms of marriage:

 - or a valid national identity card, issued by an European Economic Area (EEA) state, or Switzerland;

 - or for people born in the UK only, a full UK birth certificate.
 If you were born after 1st January 1983, you need your mother's birth certificate.
 If you do not have this, you will need other proof of her nationality at the time.

 Evidence of Place of Residence

-- Utility bill dated no more than 3 months before the appointment.
+- A utility bill, dated no more than 3 months before the appointment.
 This can be for gas, electric, water, landline, broadband, cable, but not a mobile phone bill);

 Other required evidence

-- if you are under 18 years of age, a completed consent form.
+- If you are under 18 years old, a completed consent form.

 * For divorces granted outside the British Isles, you must send a copy of your paperwork to the Register Office.
 They can then check this before your appointment.
 If the paperwork is not in English, you must provide a certified translation.

-There is a fee for this (from 1st November 2017).
+There is a fee to process a foreign divorce (from 1st November 2017).
 The fee depends on where your divorce was granted.
 You will be advised of this when you submit your paperwork.

-Note: This fee is payable at your appointment, as well as your notice fee.
+Note: This fee is to be paid at your appointment, as well as your notice fee.